ERC-Karst/openkarst/docs/examples.md

     flow_network.set_initial_conditions(initial_Q, initial_y)
 ```

-Now we set the boundary conditions for the inflow node (constant flow rate) and outlet node (constant water depths).
+Now we set the boundary conditions for the inflow node (constant volumetric flow rate) and outlet node (constant water depths).
 Note that these have been chosen by inspecting the cave network data.
 In principle node numbers can also be determined from the information stored in the openPNM geometry object, e.g., finding the highest/lowest node, or nodes with coordination number 1.

 ```python